statelyai/xstate/docs/patterns/sequence.md

 // => 'two'
 ```

-In this example, the machine is in the steps `'one'`, `'two'`, or `'three'`, and transitions between them in that order on the `'NEXT'` event, until it reaches the last step.
-The `'PREV'` event is optional, and allows the machine to go to a previous step.
+In this example, the machine is in the steps `'one'`, `'two'`, or `'three'`, and transitions between them in that order on the `'NEXT'` event until it reaches the last step.
+The `'PREV'` event is optional and allows the machine to go to a previous step.

-Modeling the final step of the sequence as a [final state](../guides/final.md) with `{ type: 'final' }` makes it easier for the machine to be invoked by another machine, or used as a child machine of a bigger machine, since `onDone` can be defined on the parent machine as a transition when the sequence machine reaches its final state.
+Modeling the final step of the sequence as a [final state](../guides/final.md) with `{ type: 'final' }` makes it easier for the machine to be invoked by another machine, or used as a child machine of a bigger machine since `onDone` can be defined on the parent machine as a transition when the sequence machine reaches its final state.

 ## Async Sequences